 The minimum lease term according to Hungarian real estate market norms is 1 year.
 Of course, you can sign for a shorter period, but the rental fee for a short-term tenancy is likely to be 30-50% higher.
 The longer the duration you or your company can sign, the better the conditions you can achieve in the lease.

 The lease agreement can be terminated as follows:

-- > by the mutual agreement of the parties- according to Hungarian rental laws, the minimum notice period is 15 days, but it can be longer. - if the lease agreement runs for an indefinite period, either of the parties will have the right to terminate, giving 1-3 months' written notice.
+- > by the mutual agreement of the parties- according to Hungarian rental laws, the minimum notice period is 15 days, but it can be longer. - > if the lease agreement runs for an indefinite period, either of the parties will have the right to terminate, giving 1-3 months' written notice.
 This is called ordinary notice, it can only be used in the case of indefinite term leases, but termination can be enforced for any reason. - > by the tenant giving 1-3 months' written notice, upon the termination of the job of the person living in the property.
 This type of extraordinary notice is under a part of the contract known as the Diplomatic Clause. - > in case the premises become uninhabitable or unsuitable for proper use for reasons beyond the parties' control.
 This is another form of extraordinary notice. - > by immediate written notice if either party fails to observe the obligations contained in the lease agreement and settle the breach upon the other party's written notice within an appropriate given deadline.
-This is also a form of extraordinary notice.
+This is also a form of extraordinary notice. - > nowadays, in most cases, landlords accept early termination during the definite period by the tenant if the full amount of the deposit can be kept as compensation.